Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

-However, we also acknowledge that, since we should have access to photometry and thus should know fraction of galaxy flux in the spectrum, that this information could be used as a prior to constrain the classification.
+The SG error spectrum is generated by smoothing the input spectrum with a SG filter and then subtracting the smoothed spectrum from the original to obtain residuals that are used to construct an error spectrum.
+The linear error spectrum is constructed using a linear fit to the binned input spectrum.
+In both cases this results in the smoothing of narrow features into noise, making both inferior to the use of an included error spectrum.

 \ngsf{} has several distinct advantages over \dash{}, mainly in the form of user control.
-For example: the ability to set a redshift or reddening constant \textit{range} with specified values or the the capacity to exclude noisy wavelength ranges.
+For example: the ability to set a redshift or reddening constant \textit{range} with specified values or the capacity to exclude noisy wavelength ranges.

 The final, and perhaps most considerable advantage, is \ngsf{} provides easy access to the set of templates it uses.
 This makes it very easy to update the templates manually to include more examples of existing subclasses or new subclasses altogether.
-Updates to either require no additional training time, which would be needed to change the templates used by \dash{}.
+Updates to either require no additional training time, which would be needed to change the templates used by \dash{}. \ngsf{}'s template set contains just over half as many transients as \dash{} and one third of the individual spectra, not including galaxy templates.